 For the average American, DUI charges seem relatively frank: if you drive under the influence, you get a charge.
 However in some states, Utah especially, you can be charged with a DUI while driving completely sober.
 This may seem like an outright injustice, but a certain Utah law can make this happening a reality.
 The law in question is the measurable metabolite statute and it can have grave consequences.

 Under the measurable metabolite statute, Utah drivers can be charged with a DUI if any amount of a controlled substance is found in the blood.
 This includes medications that were legally prescribed to you.
 Metabolites from a controlled substance can linger well after said substances inhibiting effects wear off.
 So, if an officer determines a blood or urine test is necessary, you could end up being charged with a DUI.

 While this seems like an outrageous possibility, the consequences are very real.
 You could receive jail time, costly fines, and loss of license.
 Penalties could be even worse You must act with seriousness and deliberation to have a chance to defend.
-You should contact a DUI metabolite attorney with the poise and experience necessary to defend you.
+You should contact a DUI attorney in Salt Lake City with the poise and experience necessary to defend you.
 Joseph Jardine and Peter Goodall have earned such experience and poise in courtrooms for more than 15 years.

-In the aftermath of a metabolite DUI charge, a Salt Lake City metabolite DUI attorney may be your best chance at a defense.
+In the aftermath of a metabolite DUI charge, a Salt Lake City metabolite DUI attorney may be your best chance at defense.
 Such an attorney must be experienced, confident, and in possession of a successful defense history.
 Joseph Jardine and Peter Goodall have spent more than 15 years earning said qualities.
-You can expect a prepared legal team to take your case head on and fight for your best interests.
+You can expect a prepared legal team to take your case head-on and fight for your best interests.
 You do not have to accept your metabolite DUI charge as automatic.
-For a free consultation, click this link or call Jardine Law Offices, P.C. at 801-350-3506.
+Contact us for a free consultation, or call Jardine Law Offices P.C. at 801-350-3506.